pympk/Use-GitHub-and-Git-in-VScode/README.md

   > The Status Bar indicates Synchronize Changes will pull 2 and push 1 commits to remote repository

 #### Merge local branches

-- Branch
-- Merge Branch...
-- Select a branch to merge from
-  added change, not committed
-   added change, not committed
-  added change, not committed --change this added change, not committed --change this, --staged not committed